uriel1998/automatic_wondershaper_wombat/README.md

 A script in bash (with some assorted tools) to automagically shape network traffic using a modified version of the wondershaper script (and maintaining your high LAN network speeds).
+This is a per-machine setup.

 It is designed to be run under Network Manager, but can be invoked manually (or from a cron job).